Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: Introduction

 The era of Big Bang Nucleosynthesis (BBN) serves as an invaluable laboratory, encapsulating physics at energies below $10\, \rm MeV$.
 This is distinct from the very early stages of the Universe at ultra-high energies and the later stages on ultra-large (length) scales (see Refs.~\cite{bbf,kolb,Olive:1999ij,Cyburt:2015mya,muk} and Ref.~\cite{Baumannbook} for detailed discussions).
 The synthesis of light elements during BBN is highly sensitive to the conditions prevailing in the early radiation-dominated epoch at around $t\sim1\, \rm s$ (temperatures $T\sim 1\, \rm MeV$), a period marked by the decoupling of neutrinos.
 Therefore, BBN imposes stringent constraints on deviations from standard cosmology and potential new physics beyond the Standard Model of elementary particles.
-In the standard cosmological scenario---assuming the dynamics of the Universe is well described by the standard $\Lambda$CDM model and the Standard Model of particle physics---the physical processes relevant to BBN commence when the Universe's temperature drops to $\sim 1 \, {\rm MeV}$ and continue until $\sim 0.1\, {\rm MeV}$.
-During this period, the Universe is populated only by free protons and neutrons, and its age (scale factor) spans from $t\sim 1\,{\rm s}$ ($a\sim 2\times 10^{-10}$) to $t\sim 3\,{\rm min}$ ($a\sim 2\times 10^{-9}$), remaining radiation-dominated.
+In the standard cosmological scenario -- assuming the dynamics of the Universe is well described by the standard $\Lambda$CDM model and the Standard Model of particle physics -- the physical processes relevant to BBN commence when the Universe's temperature drops to $\sim 1 \, {\rm MeV}$ and continue until $\sim 0.1\, {\rm MeV}$.
+During this period, the Universe is populated only by free protons and neutrons in baryonic ingredients, and its age (scale factor) spans from $t\sim 1\,{\rm s}$ ($a\sim 2\times 10^{-10}$) to $t\sim 3\,{\rm min}$ ($a\sim 2\times 10^{-9}$), remaining radiation-dominated.
 Any viable extension or modification of the standard cosmological model should not significantly alter this scenario.
 Accordingly, alternative cosmological models constructed within various modified gravity theories, such as $f(R)$ theories~\cite{Faulkner:2006ub}, Brans-Dicke theories~\cite{Akarsu:2019pvi}, teleparallel gravity~\cite{Capozziello:2017bxm}, bimetric theories~\cite{Hogas:2021saw}, $f(Q)$ gravity~\cite{Anagnostopoulos:2022gej}, and nonminimal matter interaction models like $f(R,\mathcal{L}_{\rm m})$ and $f(R,\mathcal{T})$~\cite{Bhattacharjee}, as well as other interesting approaches such as varying gravitational constants~\cite{Alvey}, violating Lorentz invariance~\cite{Lambiase:2005kb}, and Barrow entropy~\cite{Barrow:2020kug}, have been probed and constrained by BBN.
-In this paper, we similarly investigate constraints on the free parameter $\alpha$, which quantifies the extent of qEMSF relative to the usual material field, by employing observations and estimates pertinent to the BBN epoch.